gamzabox/humble-ai-cli/README.md

   - If a `url` is provided you must set `type`.
 Use `sse` or `streamable-http`.
 When both `command` and `url` exist, `type` decides which transport is used (`stdio` → command, `sse`/`streamable-http` → URL).
 - For remote servers, `env` entries are sent as HTTP headers.
 SSE endpoints that never emit the required `endpoint` event are automatically retried using the streamable HTTP protocol, so existing configs remain resilient.
 - When the LLM requests a tool call, the CLI prints the server name and description.
 In `manual` mode it then asks `Call now?
 (Y/N)`; in `auto` mode it executes immediately after printing the summary.
 Toggle the behaviour with `/set-tool-mode`.
-- On first launch the CLI auto-creates `~/.humble-ai-cli/system_prompt.txt` if missing and lists all enabled MCP servers so the LLM understands which tools are available.
+- On first launch the CLI auto-creates an empty `~/.humble-ai-cli/user-rules.md` (if missing) and lists all enabled MCP servers so the LLM understands which tools are available.
 - Use `/toggle-mcp` inside the CLI to quickly enable or disable specific MCP servers without manually editing the JSON file.

 ### Prompting Example